 The first of the pool solutions is a classic that far too few pool owners take advantage of: their pool cover.
 When pool owners cover their pool with a swimming pool cover, they can reduce the amount of evaporation by up to 95%!
 Pool covers come with a host of other benefits, including:

-A 7 mph wind has the potential to increase evaporation losses by 300%.
-Break the wind by installing fences, trees, and shrubs around your backyard pool to reduce evaporation losses.
-BONUS: Install drought-friendly plants in your backyard to save even more water.
+A 7mph wind has the potential to increase evaporation losses by a whopping 300%.
+Image what you can lose during our windy monsoons!
+You can break the wind by installing fences, trees and shrubs around your backyard pool protecting it from the worst of the wind and reducing evaporation losses.

 A good solution for preventing pool evaporation is reducing the amount of splashing water.
 This can be done without sacrificing summer pool fun.
 When filling your pool, be sure to not overfill to minimize potential loss.
 Check pool fill valves regularly.
 A fill valve can get stuck and overfill your pool, especially when you’re out of town for summer vacation.